sigstore/timestamp-authority/docs/tsa-policy.md

-   security policy or manual) should identify all relevant targets, objects and potential threats related to the services provided and the safeguards required to avoid or limit the effects of those threats, consistent with the Risk Assessment required under section [7.1.1a](#711-tsa-practice-statement)).
+   security policy or manual) should identify all relevant targets, objects and potential threats related to the services provided and the safeguards required to avoid or limit the effects of those threats.
 It should describe the rules, directives and procedures regarding how the specified services and the associated security assurance are granted in addition to stating policy on incidents and disasters.

 - TSA shall ensure that the security of information is maintained when the responsibility for TSA functions has been outsourced to another